tanvircs/React-Native-Phone-App/README.md

 <!--- README.md --->
-# React Native Environment Setup - macOS -> Target Android App
+# React Native Environment CLI Setup - macOS -> Target Android App
 ## Installing dependencies
 You will need Node, Watchman, the React Native command line interface, a JDK, and Android Studio.
 While you can use any editor of your choice to develop your app, you will need to install Android Studio